With 62.87 million monthly internet users in the UK, it’s vital that your website serves its purpose.

 When viewing a website, it takes users an average of two-tenths of a second to form a first impression of the site.

-Research has found that subjects usually spend 2.6 seconds scanning through a website before focusing on a particular section.
+Research has found that people usually spend 2.6 seconds scanning through a website before focusing on a particular section.

 The different sections of the website that drew the most interest from viewers were: